 If you need to manually configure a Salt client to connect to the Uyuni Server, edit the Salt client configuration file with the correct network details.
-For more information about Salt minion configuration file contact method, see Client-configuration > Contact-methods-salt-cfgfile.
+For more information about Salt minion configuration file contact method, see Client-configuration > Registration-cli.